 Also, Flutter offers the best hot-reload functionality.
 It allows a developer to make changes to an app while on the go.
 So, testing can be done seamlessly without restarting the application

 Flutter is a simple and fast framework, enabling to build beautiful apps for multiple platforms from a single codebase.
 With its customizability and extensibility, Flutter becomes a powerful alternative to the existing mobile toolkits.

 NativeScript builds your applications using native iOS and Android user interface components.
 The applications that you create are not based on the Web, and therefore they are free from the limitations that WebView-based frameworks have.
 NativeScript also provides an impressive collection of plugins that allow you to use various native features of devices.
 Thus, if you need to connect to the API or features of iOS or Android as part of your application, you can do this with NativeScript.

 Ionic is a hybrid technology that allows building full-fledged projects for IOS and Android devices.
 The framework provides tools and services for developing cross-platform mobile apps with Web technologies like CSS, HTML5, and Sass.

 Ionic fits for building native-like mobile apps, which makes it a great toolkit for PWA development.
-It works in combination with PhoneGap, Trigger.io and Cordova projects along with the accessibility of efficient core architecture.
+It works in combination with PhoneGap, Trigger.io, and Cordova projects along with the accessibility of efficient core architecture.
 To learn more read about web application architecture.

-The small drawback of the technology is performance, but still it worth attention because of its simplicity and speed of development.
+The small drawback of the technology is the performance, but still it worth attention because of its simplicity and speed of development.